• Link to Mail

 When you create your schedule for the week, start by including any work shifts, school work, and important commitments.
 After this, block out time for you to relax and participate in restorative activities like reading, exercising, going for walks, playing video games, or any other activities that will allow you to feel refreshed.

-You should also carve out time to spend time with your friends and participate in fun activities like athletic events or shopping trips.
+You should also carve out time to spend with your friends and participate in fun activities like athletic events or shopping trips.

-Oftentimes when college students feel like they don’t have any time for themselves at the end of the week, it is because they haven’t made a conscious effort to block out time for the non curricular activities that they value most.
+Oftentimes, when college students feel like they don’t have any time for themselves at the end of the week, it is because they haven’t made a conscious effort to block out time for the non-curricular activities that they value most.

 2. Be intentional with your time